Se conecta ASBTDC innovadoras Los empresarios de Arkansas con expertos nacionales SBIR

 13 de julio, 2015 por Gwen Verde

-Face-to-face and online, ASBTDC is helping innovative Arkansas entrepreneurs engage with the federal agencies that award $2 billion annually to small businesses through the Investigación Small Business Innovation programa.
+Cara a cara y en línea, ASBTDC is helping innovative Arkansas entrepreneurs engage with the federal agencies that award $2 billion annually to small businesses through the Investigación Small Business Innovation programa.

 ASBTDC recently brought two SBIR experts, Brent Elrod y DR. Lenka Fedorkova, to Little Rock to network with Arkansas-based entrepreneurs and companies and share their agency-specific insights.
 Each of the 11 agencies that participate in SBIR has unique requirements and points of emphasis that prospective small business applicants need to know to increase their odds of winning federal awards.